Uralstech/ezrSquared/Documentation/Mainpage.md

 if get("Hello there! ") = "General Kenobi" do show("Nice")
 ```

+Note that new lines can be coded as the semicolon (`;`) symbol.
+Comments are signified by the at symbol (`@`) at the start.
+Comments are just more
+information about the written code - like how the code works.
+They do not affect the execution of any code and are ignored by ezr².

 ### Loops (Part 1)
 For the above scripts, you might have found it annoying to have to copy and paste the code again and again to try it out.
 What if
 we want the code to run forever?
 Or even a set amount of times?
 Do we have to keep copying and pasting it?
 No!
 We'll use **loops** for that.